Umberto Bellocco: Biography

 At the beginning of the 1980s, he was involved in setting up the Sacra Corona Unita (SCU), a mafia-type organization in Apulia, to counter the growing influence of the Camorra.
 On his instigation Giuseppe Rogoli imported the codes, structure, and initiation rites of the 'Ndrangheta to be used by the SCU.

 Bellocco was arrested in June 1983 in Lecce in Apulia.
 He was sentenced to three years for illegal possession of firearms.
-In the subsequent years he received multiple charges for extortion, drug trafficking, and Mafia association.
-At some point he was charged with and acquitted of 14 murders.
+In the subsequent years, he faced multiple charges for extortion, drug trafficking, and Mafia association.
+At some point, he was charged with and acquitted of 14 murders.
 He was sentenced to 14 years for drug trafficking.
-In July 1988 he was released because the terms for detention expired, and became a fugitive.
+In July 1988, he was released because the terms of detention expired, and became a fugitive.

-Bellocco became a member of Camera di Controllo, a provincial commission of the 'Ndrangheta formed at the end of the Second 'Ndrangheta war in September 1991, to avoid further internal conflicts.
+Bellocco became a member of Camera di Controllo, a provincial commission of the 'Ndrangheta formed to avoid further internal conflicts at the end of the Second 'Ndrangheta war in September 1991.

 Bellocco was arrested again on 18 February 1993 and was in prison.
 He was succeeded as acting boss by his cousins Gregorio Bellocco, arrested in February 2005, and Giuseppe Bellocco, arrested in July 2007.

 Bellocco died on 22 October 2022, at the age of 84.